aria-tools/ARIA-tools/README.md

 The ARIA-tools scripts are highly modulized in Python and therefore allows for building your own processing workflow.
 Below, we show how to call some of the functionality.
 For detailed documentation, examples, and Jupyter notebooks see the [ARIA-tools-docs repository](https://github.com/aria-tools/ARIA-tools-docs).
 We welcome the community to contribute other examples on how to leverage the ARIA-tools (see [here](https://github.com/aria-tools/ARIA-tools/blob/master/CONTRIBUTING.md) for instructions).

-* NOTE, Currently we support processing of tropospheric estimates derived from the HRRR weather model for v3.0.1 products spanning the continental United States, and adjacent regions of Canada and Mexico.

 ### Commandline download of GUNW Products
-GUNW products can be downloaded through the commandline using the *ariaDownload.py* program, which wraps around the ASF DAAC api.
+ARIA GUNW-S1 products can be downloaded through the commandline using the *ariaDownload.py* program, which wraps around the ASF DAAC api.

 ### Manipulating GUNW Products
-GUNW product can be manipulated (cropped, stitched, extracted) using the *ariaExtract.py* program.
+ARIA GUNW-S1/NISAR_L2_PR_GUNW products can be manipulated (cropped, stitched, extracted) using the *ariaExtract.py* program.

 ### Baseline and quality control plots for GUNW Products
-Quality and baseline plots for spatial-temporal contiguous interferograms can be made using the *ariaPlot.py* program.
+ARIA GUNW-S1 quality and baseline plots for spatial-temporal contiguous interferograms can be made using the *ariaPlot.py* program.

 ### Time-series set-up of GUNW Products
-Time-series set-up with spatial-temporal contiguous unwrapped interferograms and coherence can be done using the *ariaTSsetup.py* program.
+ARIA GUNW-S1/NISAR_L2_PR_GUNW time-series set-up with spatial-temporal contiguous unwrapped interferograms and coherence can be done using the *ariaTSsetup.py* program.

+> [!NOTE]
+> We support extraction of correction layers (e.g. Troposphere, Ionosphere, Solid Earth Tides) as well as geometry information (e.g. incidence angle, look angle, baselines, etc) embeded within the GUNW products

 ------
 ## Documentation